Grant Directories

 Port of London Authority - The Active Thames Fund (London, Kent, Essex)

 Active Thames is a partnership programme led by the Port of London Authority, which aims to support the development of watersports on the tidal Thames and inland waterways in London, Kent and Essex.
 Through the Active Thames Fund, grants are available to not-for-profit and statutory organisations for projects that improve access, diversity and inclusion particularly among under-represented groups, and support the growth and development of the workforce (coaches, volunteers and administrative support).
 Funding will also be provided to support increased use of the Thames Path National Trail.
 This might involve walking tours for community groups, walk leader training or accessibility improvements.
-The Active Thames Fund closes to applications on the 27th November 2022.

 The Football Foundation – The Grass Pitch Maintenance Fund (England)